AnantaCoder/valentines/README.md

 # Project Objective ->  Testing of different hosting platforms for the database and a backend.
 ### Result :- for flask backend I  have used Render and for SQLite I have used sqlitecloud .
-It worked for 20 minutes but constant redeployment on render since its a free plan.
+It worked for 20 minutes but need constant redeployment on render since its a free plan.